devops-ontap/cisco-fso-labs/README.md

+All configuration in this lab will be done via code in TRUE DEVOPS SPIRIT accept for certain aspects of the Thousand Eyes, AppD and Intersight Setup which is not yet available via API calls.

-All configuration in this lab will be done via code - we will only use the GUI to view the changes we make via code.
+We will only use the GUI to view the changes we make via code.
 In reality the GUI is not even required however, we use it only as a visual familiar representation of our changes as it is most familiar to the students in the lab.

 The Instructor and the students will be constantly doing git updates throughout the lab to their branch as the Instructure steps them through the lab